 MANY SENIORS needlessly incur hefty penalties or overpay their taxes.
 The reason: They don’t understand the strict rules that govern removing money from their tax-deferred retirement accounts.

 The IRS sets the year you turn age 70½ as the deadline to begin taking RMDs, short for required minimum distributions.
+(For 2020 and later years, the starting age is 72.)
 The feds allow some leeway for the first of your RMDs.
 But this is a tricky exception.